IsDaDev/windows-eventlog-archiver/README.md

 # ======================================================================
 # paths are based on the file location of the executable file by default
+# since its a windows tool, only windows paths are allowed, e.g. C:/...
 # ======================================================================

 # base path, default where the executable lies